Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors: Case Study

 In this study, we consider the social network experiment conducted in \citet{paluck2016changing}.
 The purpose of the experiment was to test the theories that individuals attend to the behavior of certain people in their community, and to understand what is socially normative to adjust individuals' own behavior in their responses.
 This experiment was conducted over a school year from September 2012 to June 2013, and 28 middle schools were randomly selected to receive an anti-conflict intervention (treatment) via organizing an education workshop about conflicts from 56 middle schools in New Jersey.
 More details can be found in \citet{paluck2016changing}.

-To measure students' social connections, two surveys were conducted, one at the start of the school year and the other at the end of the school year.
-In these surveys, students were asked to nominate up to ten peers with whom they spent most time in the last few weeks.
-Based on each of the surveys, if student $i$ nominates student $j$, for $i,j=1,\cdots,n$, there is an edge from student $i$ to student $j$ in the social network of $n$ students.
+To measure students' social connections, a survey was conducted at the start of the school year.
+In this survey, students were asked to nominate up to ten peers with whom they spent most time in the last few weeks.
+Based on this survey, if student $i$ nominates student $j$, for $i,j=1,\cdots,n$, there is an edge from student $i$ to student $j$ in the social network of $n$ students.
 Accordingly, $a_{ij}$ in the associated network adjacency matrix $\bmA=(a_{ij})_{n\times n}$ is set to be 1; otherwise, $a_{ij}$ is set to be 0.
 For completeness, $a_{ii}$ are set to be zeros for $i=1,\cdots,n$.
 It is worth noting that the nominations are not symmetric, and hence the constructed adjacency matrix $\bmA$ is asymmetric.
-In addition, students' nominations in the two surveys are not identical, which results in two realizations of the row-normalized adjacency matrix $\bmW=(w_{ij})_{n\times n}$ as the weights matrices in the SAR model (\ref{eq:SAR0}), where $w_{ij}=a_{ij}/\sum_{j'=1}^na_{ij'}$ for $i,j=1,\cdots,n$.
-Such an evidence supports the setting of random weights matrix $\bmW$ in this article.
-Alongside the edge information between any two students $i,j\in\{1,\cdots, n\}$, there were various questions in the surveys about each student $i$'s perception of their school's conflict situations, as well as their demographics.
+These students' nominations in the survey result in a realization of the row-normalized adjacency matrix $\bmW=(w_{ij})_{n\times n}$ as the weights matrix in the SAR model (\ref{eq:SAR0}), where $w_{ij}=a_{ij}/\sum_{j'=1}^na_{ij'}$ for $i,j=1,\cdots,n$.
+Alongside the edge information between any two students $i,j\in\{1,\cdots, n\}$, there were various questions in a second survey after the experiment about each student $i$'s perception of their school's conflict situations, as well as their demographics.
 Aside from the surveys, schools' administrative records collected each student $i$'s conflict-related disciplinary events across the school year.

 To utilize the SAR model (\ref{eq:SAR0}) to study the impacts of the anti-conflict intervention and students' social network, on their perception of the conflict situations at school, we construct the response variable $y_i$, $i=1,\cdots, n$, as follow.
 First, there were 13 questions in the second survey for students' view on their school's conflict situations.
 Eight of them were positively worded questions.
 For example, ``How many students at this school think it's good to be friendly and nice with all students at this school, no matter who?''
 The remaining five were negatively worded questions.
 For instance, ``How many students at this school think it's funny, or not a big deal, to post something mean about someone online?"
 For each of these questions, students were asked to give a score from 0 (``almost nobody'') to 5 (``almost everyone'').
 Second, we reverse the scores of those negatively worded questions.
 By doing so, a high score indicates a more friendly and positive school environment consistently for all the 13 questions.
 Lastly, the response variable $y_i$ is the average score of these 13 questions, which measures the overall feeling of student $i$ towards their school's conflict atmosphere.
 Preliminary results show that the distribution of $y_i$s is roughly Gaussian.